Create Campus Coalitions

 Build Your Coalition

 The first step to building a successful coalition is to identify organizations that will have a shared interest in (part of) your liberty agenda.
 Find a list of all of the registered student organizations on your campus and determine how you can work with the relevant organizations to advance our principles.
-Putting together an outline of all of your plans for the school year and share it with other organizations in the first month of classes.
+Put together an outline of all of your plans for the school year and share it with other organizations in the first month of classes.
 The sooner you can present this idea to other organizations the more likely they will be to work with you.

 Next, if your chapter does not already have a Director of Outreach, appoint one immediately.
 Identify someone in your chapter who is organized and who is a good communicator.
 This person should work with the leadership of other student organizations and attend their meetings as a representative of YAL.
 This best candidate for this important position is typically a member of multiple student organizations and/or a fraternity or sorority.